keeloi79/not-a-crosswalk-sao/README.md

 See [BOM.md](docs/BOM.md) for the component list.
 I used JLCPCB.com PCB Assembly service for this project.

+# 🤝 Credits & Acknowledgments

+The Not Just a Crosswalk SAO is built upon the contributions of the open-source hardware and software community.
+We are proud to acknowledge the following creators and tools:

+## 💾 Software & Firmware

+- **WS2812 Driver for CH32V003:** This project utilizes the high-performance WS2812 driver developed by Blake Sands.
+His work is licensed under GPLv3, which ensures that the low-level timing logic remains open for all. https://github.com/Blakesands/CH32V003

+## 🛠 Hardware & Manufacturing

+- **Design Tooling:** The schematics and PCB layout were designed using EasyEDA.
+- **PCBA & Fabrication:** All PCBs were professionally manufactured and assembled by JLCPCB, ensuring the precision placement of the 0402/0603 SMDs and side-emitting LEDs.

+## 🎨 Community & Inspiration

+- **Tod Kurt (@todbot):** For the TouchwheelSAO repository structure and documentation style that I used as a basis for this project.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for version history.